pauloo27/tuner/README.md

 - SoundCloud search support
 - "I'm Feeling Lucky" (play the first result when `!` is used as a prefix for the search query)

+## Usage

+Using tuner is simple.
+Just install it and then run `tuner` inside your terminal.
+That will launch a interactive player.
+If that's not what you want, here are some alternative modes:

+- `tuner play <search term>` (or p): plays the first result found for the search term (a terminal is required).
+- `tuner simple-play <search term>` (or sp): plays the first result found for the search term but without the visual player (does not require a terminal).

 ## Installing